cars10/elasticvue/README.md

 **Browser extensions**

 * Chrome: Install the extension from the [chrome webstore](https://chrome.google.com/webstore/detail/elasticvue/hkedbapjpblbodpgbajblpnlpenaebaa)
+* Edge (2020): Install the extension from the [microsoft webstore](https://microsoftedge.microsoft.com/addons/detail/geifniocjfnfilcbeloeidajlfmhdlgo)
 * Firefox: Install the extension from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/elasticvue/)

 Start elasticvue by clicking on the icon in your toolbar.